Spring management of cover crops

 |Rye cover crop (vegetative)||26:1|

 |Hairy vetch (vegetative)||11:1|

 Cool spring temperatures can compromise chemical control.
 When conditions are cool, cover crops don't actively grow.
 This limits herbicide uptake and ultimately, control.

 Full labeled rates can enhance control.
 However, a second herbicide application may be needed to fully control the cover crop if:

 Cover crops are allowed to grow longer in the spring in order to graze it or to take up more nitrogen.

 Always consult product labels before using an herbicide and check for any restrictions to ensure the application will not impact your cropping rotation or forage plans.

-Mechanical methods of cover crop termination primarily include using tillage equipment, such as a roller/crimper or a mower.
+Mechanical methods of cover crop termination primarily include using tillage equipment, a roller/crimper or a mower.
 You can use these methods alone, in combination with one another, or with an herbicide.